-On July 23, 2020 IsoEnergy announced that it has agreed to terms with Queen's Road Capital Investment Ltd. for a US\$6 million private placement of unsecured convertible debentures (the "Debentures").
-The Debentures will be convertible at the holder's option at a conversion price of \$0.88 (the "Conversion Price") into approximately 9.1 million common shares of the Company (the approximate number of common shares to be issued is based on current exchange rates, with the actual number of common shares to be issued dependent on the exchange rate at the time of conversion).
+On August 18, 2020, IsoEnergy entered into an agreement with Queen's Road Capital Investment Ltd. (the "Debentureholder") for a US\$6 million private placement of unsecured convertible debentures (the "Debentures").
+The Debentures will be convertible at the holder's option at a conversion price of \$0.88 (the "Conversion Price") into a maximum of 9,206,311 common shares (the "Maximum Conversion Shares") of the Company.